mao1756/tlhcrimemap/documents/git_tutorial.md

 # Git and GitHub Tutorial
 This tutorial covers basic Git and GitHub operations that are useful for contributing to our project.
 Follow these steps to make your contributions smoothly.

-**Important: Do NOT commit directly to the main branch to avoid conflicts.
-Please always follow the following procedure to push your changes to this repository**
+**Important: Avoid committing directly to the main branch to avoid conflicts.
+Please follow the following procedure to push your changes to this repository.**

 ## Cloning the project
 To start working on the project, you first need to clone the repository to your local machine.
 Use the following command: